Falling in love with someone abroad often feels magical, showing that love indeed knows no boundaries – literally and metaphorically speaking.

 These considerations will help clear the mist for you on who is best favored by circumstances to move to the other partner.

-Other Challenges You Could Face in an LDR
+Other Challenges You Could Face in Long-Distance Relationships (LDR)

 In essence, LDR is not easy to build and maintain.
 How to turn a long-distance relationship into marriage demand a certain level of tenacity to make it fruitful.
 To begin your steps toward success, you should first be aware of all the difficulties involved.
 Here are some questions you should ask yourself before dating a foreigner.